 The warrants offered pursuant to this prospectus do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of our common stock at a fixed price for a limited period of time.
-Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire the common stock and pay an exercise price of \$ (% of the public offering price of the Units in this offering), prior to years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
-Moreover, following this offering, the market value of the warrants is uncertain and there can be no assurance that the market value of the warrants will equal or exceed their public offering price.
+Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire the common stock and pay an exercise price of \$10.00 per share, prior to five years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
+Moreover, following this offering, the value of the warrants is uncertain and there can be no assurance that the value of the warrants will equal or exceed their public offering price.
 There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.